hanwang921017/StackOverfFlow_API/README.md

 # StackOverfFlow_API
 StackOverfFlow API with Python

 (1)About the API, because there is a limitation on the number of messages you can download everyday, so we can get the all question Ids first and then get the coresponding answers by a few days.
 But we need to remember how many question Ids we have used, so we can continue from where we stop.
+In more details, SITE.page_size muitiply SITE.max_pages is the total number of questions you will get.
+And by set the for loop: 'for i in range(NumQ):', to choose the question Ids you are going to extract answers.
+For example,'for i in range(200):' means we will get the answers of the first 200 question Ids, and then set 'for i in range(201, 400, 1):' to get the answers of thequestion Ids from 201 to 400.
 There are some other methods to overcome the limition, you can search it if you need all the data in one day.

 (2)The R code in the RCommends folder is used to visualise the network build by the asker Ids and Answerer Ids we get form the API.
 The data obtained by API have been saved in the data folder, and download the RCommends folder and the data folder in a same folder, the R code can import the data from data folder and output the data to data folder automaticaly.